Furnace Repair: 20 Troubleshoot Items You Can Check Before Calling For Service

 FURNACE WON’T RUN: Thermostat Not Working

 Your home thermostat receives a small low-voltage supply of electricity from the furnace.
 It communicates to the furnace with this electrical supply.
 Inside the furnace is a transformer which converts home electricity to low-voltage for the thermostat.
-If the transformer fails, or the fuse protecting it blows, your thermostat can’t communicate with the furnance
+If the transformer fails, or the fuse protecting it blows, your thermostat can’t communicate with the furnace

 Most Programmable Thermostats are battery operated.
 The thermostat may be working correctly (because it’s running on batteries) but the thermostat can’t communicate with the furnace due to the transformer problem.

-Furnace transformers look different, and are located in a different location, depending on Furnace Brand and Model.
+Furnace transformers look different and are located in a different location, depending on Furnace Brand and Model.

 If your furnace shuts down completely, the transformer may have failed.
 Or, the thermostat itself has failed.
 You will need and HVAC Technician to determine what’s wrong and replace what has failed.

 Only a few old furnaces that use a Pilot Light are still in service.
 Years ago, the Pilot Light was replaced with an Electric Igniter.